vivekteega/flowallet-testnet/README.md

 ##### onLoadStartUp
 Sample startup is defined in onLoadStartUp function

+#### addStartUpFunction
+	floDapps.addStartUpFunction(fname, fn)
+`addStartUpFunction` adds a startup funtion to the Dapp
+1. fname - Name of the startup function
+2. fn - body of the function
+Note: startup funtions are called in parallel.
+Therefore only add custom startup funtion only if it can run in parallel with other startup functions. (default startup funtions are read supernode list and subAdmin list from blockchain API, load data from indexedDB, get login credentials)

+### Advanced Dapp functions usually not needed for users

+#### setAppObjectStores
+	floDapps.setAppObjectStores(appObs)
+`setAppObjectStores` adds additionals objectstores for the app
+1. appObs - additionals objects for the app

+#### objectDataMapper
+	floDapps.objectDataMapper(object, path, data)
+`objectDataMapper` maps the object and data via path
+1. object - object to be mapped
+2. path - end path for the data holder
+3. data - data to be pushed in map

 # Repeat of Basic Concepts of RanchiMall Blockchain Cloud for developers